build-on-aws/content/posts/getting-started-with-opensearch-models/04-troubleshooting-ml-commons-framework/index.md

 }
 ```

-Make sure to adjust the `size` if needed.
+Make sure to adjust the `size` as needed.

 ## Profiling your deployed models